entralliance/entr_warehouse/README.md

-Welcome to your new dbt project!
+Welcome to the ENTR Data Warehouse template

 ### Using the starter project